MrOlm/covid19_population_genomics/README.md

 ### Downloading and processing raw reads

 Raw reads were identified by searching the term "SARS-CoV-2" in the NCBI SRA, and selecting the platform "Illumina".
-This was last performed on **3/17/2020** and led to the identification of **36** runs.
 This can be accessed at the following [URL](https://www.ncbi.nlm.nih.gov/sra/?term=(%22Severe+acute+respiratory+syndrome+coronavirus+2%22%5BOrganism%5D+OR+SARS-CoV-2%5BAll+Fields%5D)+AND+%22platform+illumina%22%5BProperties%5D).
 This information was downloaded into a .csv file by clicking "Send to:" -> Choose Destination: "File" -> Format "RunInfo" -> "Create File".

 SRA files were downloaded using the URLs in the above file using the command: